 Under the Hood

-Both engines incorporate direct fuel injection and two turbochargers.
-The xDrive35i uses a 3.0-liter inline-six-cylinder, while the xDrive50i uses a 4.4-liter V-8.
+Both engines incorporate direct fuel injection and turbocharging.
+The xDrive35i uses a new 3.0-liter inline-six-cylinder with one turbocharger, while the xDrive50i uses a 4.4-liter V-8 with two.
+Power ratings are unchanged on the new six-cylinder, but BMW says it is more efficient.
 BMW says both engines promise minimal turbo lag and a flat torque curve that begins under 2,000 rpm.

 - 300-horsepower, 3.0-liter six-cylinder with 300 pounds-feet of torque (xDrive35i)